 Consider, moreover, how the fruit, ere it is formed, lieth potentially within the tree.
 Were the tree to be cut into pieces, no sign nor any part of the fruit, however small, could be detected.
 When it appeareth, however, it manifesteth itself, as thou hast observed, in its wondrous beauty and glorious perfection.
-Certain fruits, indeed, attain their fullest development only after being severed from the tree. – Gleanings, p.
-155.
+Certain fruits, indeed, attain their fullest development only after being severed from the tree.

-And in another passage Baha’u’llah explains:
+In another passage Baha’u’llah wrote:

 Man is like unto a tree.
 If he be adorned with fruit, he hath been and will ever be worthy of praise and commendation.
 Otherwise a fruitless tree is but fit for fire.
 The fruits of the human tree are exquisite, highly desired and dearly cherished.
 Among them are upright character, virtuous deeds and a goodly utterance.

 The Water for these trees is the living water of the sacred Words uttered by the Beloved of the world.
-In one instant are such trees planted and in the next their branches shall, through the outpourings of the showers of divine mercy, have reached the skies. – Tablets of Baha’u’llah, p.
-257.
+In one instant are such trees planted and in the next their branches shall, through the outpourings of the showers of divine mercy, have reached the skies.